Fort St. John is located at Historic Milepost 47 of the Alaska Highway, 47 miles north of Dawson Creek and 236 miles south of Fort Nelson, BC.

 Today, Fort St. John’s booming economy is based primarily on oil and gas, agriculture, forestry, tourism, hydro-electric power generation, and consumer and public services.

 Fort St. John has all visitor services.
 Lodging at Blue Belle Motel and numerous other motels/hotels; dining at restaurants and fast-food outlets; full-service gas stations; and car/RV repair locations.
-There are several shopping malls, supermarkets, laundromats, banks, car washes, a bowling alley and a 5-plex movie theatre.
+There are several shopping malls, supermarkets (including the health food store Homesteader Health at 9920 – 97th Ave.), laundromats, banks, car washes, a bowling alley, 5-plex movie theatre and Chances gaming Centre.

 - Pomeroy Sport Centre at 9324–96 Street, houses the visitor centre and also has ice rinks, indoor speed skating, and indoor jogging track.